HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 open terminal in `/go-ethereum/build/bin` and follow it!

 ```
-(EXAMPLE) $ ./geth --datadir Your_own_storage --networkid 12345 console
+$ ./geth --datadir Your_own_storage --networkid 12345 console
 ```

-We set the `chainid` as 12345 in `genesis.json` Therefore our `networkid` is 12345 too
+We set the `chainid` as 12345 when we make genesis file(In this example, genesis file name is `eccpow1.json`).
+Therefore our `networkid` is 12345 too

 In my case,

 ```
-$ ./geth --datadir /home/hskim/Documents/geth-test --networkid 12345 console
+(EXAMPLE) $ ./geth --datadir /home/hskim/Documents/geth-test --networkid 12345 console
 ```

-then you can see
+Then you can see

 ```
 INFO [08-06|21:27:43.867] Maximum peer count                       ETH=50 LES=0 total=50